pacs-course/pacs-examples/Examples/src/Utilities/README.md

 * `Arithmetic.hpp`  introduces concepts to constrain template types to floating point or integral types, possibly including also complex numbers.

+* `booleanConcept.hpp` A concept that expesses the semantic of a boolean type.

 * `chrono`  An utility to take times, built on the chrono utilities of the standard library.

 * `CloningUtilities` Tools for clonable classes (Prototye design pattern).
 It contains some type traits to test if a class T containes the (usually virtual) method